-Community Meetings may be held, as necessary, to communicate information regarding CDBG, HOME, ESG and NSP funded project or projects or to obtain feedback from low- and moderate-income residents or those that serve these populations in Adams County.
-Community meetings will be held in locations that are American with Disabilities Act (ADA) compliant, when available, or virtually on the internet.
+Community Meetings may be held, as necessary, to communicate information regarding CDBG, HOME, ESG and NSP funded project or projects or to obtain feedback from low and moderate income residents or those that serve these populations in Adams County.
+Community meetings will be held in locations that are ADA compliant, when available.
 If residents require special assistance for community meetings, they should contact the ACCD staff at 720-523-6200 during operating hours, Monday through Friday, 8:00 a.m. to 4:30 p.m. at least three (3) business days in advance of the scheduled meeting.